-Grade Description % Accuracy Grade Description % Completeness 1 Accurate 100 1 Complete 100 2 Minor inaccuracies ± 5 2 Minor gaps 90 - 99 3 50% estimated ± 20 3 Major gaps 60 - 90 4 Significant data estimated ± 30 4 Significant gaps 20 - 60 5 All data estimated ± 40 5 Limited data available 0 - 20
+Grade Description % Complete

+1 Complete 100

+2 Minor gaps 90 - 99

+3 Major gaps 60 - 90

+4 Significant gaps 20 - 60

+5 Limited data available 0 - 20

-S.4.4 Asset Management Service Delivery
+S.4.4.
+Asset Management Service Delivery

-The Council has opted to tender Capital Works and Operations and Maintenance externally to obtain more cost-effective service delivery.
+The Council has opted to tender capital works and operations and maintenance externally to obtain more cost-effective service delivery.

-The Council has adopted effective procurement strategies, such that AM activities are being delivered in the most cost-effective way (value for money rather than lowest cost).
+The Council has adopted effective procurement strategies, such that asset management activities are being delivered in the most cost-effective way (value for money rather than lowest cost).

-S.4.4.1 Procurement Strategy
+S.4.4.1.
+Procurement Strategy

-Tasman District Council has a formal Procurement Strategy for its Engineering Services.
-This Strategy has been prepared to meet New Zealand Transport Agency's (NZTA) requirements for expenditure from the National Land Transport Fund, and it describes the procurement environment that exists within the Tasman District.
-It has been developed following a three-year review of the Strategy and approved in November 2013.
-It principally focuses on Engineering Services activities but is framed in the NZTA procurement plan format, which is consistent with whole of government procurement initiatives.
+The Council has a formal Procurement Strategy for its engineering services.
+This strategy has been prepared to meet New Zealand Transport Agency's (NZTA) requirements for expenditure from the National Land Transport Fund, and it describes the procurement environment that exists within the Tasman District.
+It has been developed following a three-year review of the strategy and approved in November 2013.
+It principally focuses on engineering services activities but is framed in the NZ Transport Agency procurement plan format, which is consistent with whole of government procurement initiatives.